chavelyo3/WeatherDash/README.md

 image here
 <br>
 <h1>How to use: </h1><br>
-In the search bar you would enter which the city you'd like to view.
+In the search bar you would enter the city you'd like to view.

 <br>
 <h1>Credits:</h1> <br>